Euthor/watson-api-docs/README.md

 Method: GET
 ```

-will retrieve the Customer with Internal Customer Number `AC001`.
+... which will retrieve the Customer with Internal Customer Number `AC001`.

 ## HTTP Statuses<a name="http-statuses" />